 The settlement was obtained against the University of Cincinnati, who employed the attending physician at the hospital at the time of Mrs. Adae's admission.
 The case against UC had previously been tried before the Ohio Court of Claims in 2010, and former Judge Alan C. Travis found that the UC physician had breached the standard of care in failing to timely diagnose and treat the infection.
 A damages award was entered by the Court of Claims in April of 2012.
 The case was subsequently appealed to the Tenth District Court of Appeals and to the Ohio Supreme Court, as UC argued that this verdict should be reduced by the amount of a prior settlement that had been reached with Clinton Memorial Hospital in a separate case.
 In September, after more than six years of litigation, the settlement was reached while the Supreme Court case was still pending.

-A Columbus Dispatch article discussing the settlement can be found below or by clicking here.
+A Columbus Dispatch article discussing the settlement can be found below.

 CINCINNATI - The University of Cincinnati has agreed to pay $2.3 million to a southwestern Ohio woman who said she was left largely paralyzed after doctors failed to properly diagnose her, the state Court of Claims announced yesterday.